The Founder's Guide: Top 5 Personal CRMs to Master Your LinkedIn Network

 Deep Contact Consolidation & Enrichment: The tool must automatically aggregate contacts and their information from your email (Gmail), calendar, and social media accounts like LinkedIn and Twitter.

 Mobile-First Accessibility: Founders are always on the move.
-A robust mobile app is non-negotiable, especially for users looking for a solution that "runs off my iPhone" and syncs with their native iPhone contact list.
+A robust mobile app that runs on your phone and syncs with your native contact list is non-negotiable.

 Guaranteed data export: You should be able to easily export your contacts and notes to prevent vendor lock-in, a major concern for many users.